Bull Ring, Birmingham: Spiceal Street

 On 6 September 2010, plans were announced for a 20000 sqft expansion with the creation of three new restaurant units totalling around 10000 sqft in St Martins Square with the existing Pizza Hut and Nandos to be extended out closer to St Martins Church and thus expanded.
 The new restaurants are 'Browns Bar & Brasserie' and 'Chaobaby', opening their first restaurants in Birmingham in the larger two of the units closest to Jamies Italian.
 The third unit, closest to Selfridges is home to 'Handmade Burger Co'.
 In addition to the existing Nandos, Wagamama, Pizza Hut, Jamie's Italian and 'Mount Fuiji'. this has created a hub of seven restaurants named after the traditional Spiceal Street.
 Construction of the part indoor, part outdoor development commenced in March 2011 and consists of a glass, wooden and aluminium exterior and "ribbon" effect roof.
 The award-winning Spiral Cafe that was once sited here has been relocated off-site.
 The new Spiceal Street opened on 24 November 2011.
-Since then, Jamie's Italian closed after the company went into administration in May 2019, and Handmade Burger Co would suffer them same fate 8 months later in January 2020, later to be replaced by Vietnamese Street Kitchen.
+Since then, Jamie's Italian closed after the company went into administration in May 2019, and Handmade Burger Co would suffer the same fate 8 months later in January 2020, later to be replaced by Vietnamese Street Kitchen.